anubh-v/RedditSpeaks/README.md

 Current commands:
 1. `pull` - download Reddit submissions and save to a file.
 2. `names` - extract names from Reddit submissions, loaded from a file.
+3. `view` - generate a wordcloud displaying the extracted names

 To download Reddit submissions, run:
 `python cli.py pull <subreddit name> --start <year, month, day> --end <year, month, day> --output <path to output file>`

 To extract names from these downloaded submissions, run:
 `python cli.py names --input <path to input file> --output <path to output file>`

+To generate a wordcloud displaying these extracted names, run:
+`python cli.py view --input <path to json file containing extracted names>`

 Note: Within `Client.py`, the Reddit data is obtained from the [Pushshift API](https://github.com/pushshift/api) and there is a 1 second delay between each call to the Pushshift API (to avoid spamming).